Maritime Domain Awareness: AI’s Growing Role

 |---|---|---|---|---|

-| Terrestrial AIS | Coastal | Yes | No | Line-of-sight only |
+| Terrestrial AIS | Coastal only | Yes | No | Line-of-sight range |

 | Satellite AIS | Global | Yes | No | Dependent on transponder |